 - 1.1 Under Section 112 of the Local Government Act 1972 the Council has 'the power to appoint officers on such reasonable terms and conditions as the Authority thinks fit'.
 This Pay Policy Statement outlines the Council's approach to pay policy in accordance with the requirements of 38 (1) of the Localism Act 2011 which requires English and Welsh Local Authorities to produce and publish a Pay Policy Statement for 2012/3 and for each financial year after that, detailing: - a) The Authority's policies towards all aspects and elements of the remuneration of Chief Officers; - b) Their approach to the publication of and access to information relating to all aspects of the remuneration of Chief Officers; - c) The Authority's policies towards the remuneration of its lowest paid employees (including the definition adopted and reasons for it); - d) The relationship between the remuneration of its Chief Officers and other employees. - 1.2 Local Authorities are large complex organisations and provide and/or commission a wide range of essential services.
 The strategic approach to remuneration levels may need to differ from one group of employees to another to reflect specific circumstances at a local, Welsh or UK national level.
-The Council will require some flexibility in its Pay Policy Statement to address changing circumstances which may or may not be foreseeable. - 1.3 As approved by full Council, as required by Section 39(1) Localism Act 2011, this Pay Policy Statement came into effect on 1st April 2012 and will be subject to review on a minimum of an annual basis in accordance with the relevant legislation above.
+The Council will require some flexibility in its Pay Policy Statement to address changing circumstances which may or may not be foreseeable. - 1.3 The Pay Policy Statement came into effect on 1st April 2012 and has been subject to review on an annual basis in accordance with the relevant legislation above.